milstetsenko/Regression-and-Correlation-Analysiss-of-Housing-Prices/README.md

  Further examining the data, I learned that the number of bathrooms does not improve the R squared value of the multiple regression, therefore I eliminate this variable).

-#### Checkpoint: 7 independent variables: 'bedrooms', 'sqft_living', ‘yr_built, 'sqft_basement’,
+#### Checkpoint: 7 independent variables: 'bedrooms', 'sqft_living', ‘yr_built, 'sqft_basement’,‘bedrooms’, ‘condition’, ‘bathrooms’.
-‘bedrooms’, ‘condition’, ‘bathrooms’.

 Before computing the multiple regression, I need to check the assumptions: the normality of the residuals, the constant variability of the residuals, independence of residuals, and the linear correlation of each of the variable to the response variable.
-Linear correlation to the response variable:
+### Linear correlation to the response variable:

 Figure 3: The part of the pair plot outputting the correlation plots of all the predictor variables against the response variable.
 Each of the plots represents a predictor variable plotted against the response variable - price.
 Looking at the pair plot (top row prices against the rest of the predictor variables), (Appendix C) (Seaborn Pydata, n.d), a number of bedrooms against prices are not linear (Appendix C), also the residuals (average distance of the factual data from the model’s prediction) have the reverse hyperbolic pattern, most of the residuals are concentrated below with many outliers on top.
 Sqft_living against prices is not ideal (Appendix C), because the data is somewhat heteroscedastic, but I will proceed with skepticism because the overall trend is linear, R squared